SuperSection/AIOps/README.md

 - **Proactive Issue Prevention**:

-  - Automated Notifications: Alerts the right teams in real-time.
+  - **Automated Notifications**: Alerts the right teams in real-time.
-  - AI-driven Remediation: Uses AI agents to take corrective actions automatically.
+  - **AI-driven Remediation**: Uses AI agents to take corrective actions automatically.

 ## The Role of AIOps in Observability